Last updated: November 2021

 Psychological intervention is essential to reduce the suffering, disabling symptoms and social handicaps resulting from PTSD.

-It is important to reassure the patient that his symptoms are a comprehensible response to a very abnormal event.
+It is important to reassure the patient that their symptoms are a normal response to an abnormal event.
 Sessions should be conducted with tact.
-The patient should be encouraged to talk about his experience.
-Avoid over active explorations of the patient’s emotions: leave it to the patient to decide how far he wants to go.
+The patient should be listened to.
+Avoid intensely questioning the patient about their emotions: leave it to the patient to decide how far they want to go.

-If the patient has severe symptoms (obsessive thoughts, pronounced arousal, etc.), the pharmacological treatment is paroxetine PO (10 to 20 mg once daily at bedtime) or sertraline PO (50 mg once daily with a meal), to be continued for 2 to 3 months after symptoms resolve then, stop gradually.
+If the patient has severe symptoms (obsessive thoughts, pronounced hypervigilance, comorbid despression etc.), the pharmacological treatment is fluoxetine PO (20 mg once daily) or paroxetine PO (10 to 20 mg once daily) or sertraline PO (50 mg once daily), to be continued for 2 to 3 months after symptoms resolve then, stop gradually.